Recordings/Discussions

 Mark Pearson (Bass)

-The American bass and music pedagogue, Mark Pearson, obtained his Bachelor of Arts degree from the Oberlin College; and his Masters of Arts degree from the Stanford University.
+The American bass and music pedagogue, Mark Pearson, was raised in Rockford and Springfield, Illinois, graduating from Springfield High School. obtained his Bachelor of Arts degree from the Oberlin College; and his Masters of Arts degree in English from the Stanford University.
 He studied with teachers Robert Everhart, Ivan Rasmussen, and Ruth Streeter and was coached with Felix Wolfes, Nadia Boulanger, Pierre Bernac, and John Moriarty.

-Mark Pearson has appeared as a bass soloist with the Boston Symphony Orchestra, and also with ensembles at Carnegie Hall, Tanglewood, and with the NEC Symphony Orchestra, NEC Chorus, and NEC Chamber Singers.
-He was also a soloist in the USA premieres of Ernest Bloch's Macbeth, NEC Chamber Singers's Cantata Misericordium, Pinkham's Jonah, and Carl Nielsen's Third Symphony.
-In England and America, he performed the roles of Sarasoto, Osmin, Arkel, and Mars in Lully's Thésée, and Pangloss in Leonard Bernstein's Candide.
-At the Sante Fe Opera, he was a soloist under Paul Hindemith, Igor Stravinsky, and Douglas Moore.
+Mark Pearson was also an accomplished performer both locally and nationally.
+He performed with the Boston Symphony Orchestra as a bass soloist, with ensembles at Carnegie Hall, Tanglewood, Lincoln Center, the Metropolitan Museum of Art, and regularly with the NEC Symphony Orchestra, NEC Chorus, and NEC Chamber Singers.
+He was also a soloist in the USA premieres of Ernest Bloch's Macbeth, Benjamin Britten's Cantata Misericordium, Daniel Pinkham's Jonah, and Carl Nielsen's Third Symphony.
+In England and America, he performed the roles of Sarasoto, Osmin, Arkel, and Mars in Lully's Thesee, and Pangloss in Leonard Bernstein's Candide.
+At the Santa Fe Opera, he was a soloist under Paul Hindemith, Igor Stravinsky, and Douglas Moore.

 Contributed by